mikaelsundell/jobman/README.md

 - Description: The maximum allowed value for the option.
 - Usage: Used for validation to prevent values exceeding this threshold.

-`switch`
+ `toggle`
-- Description: A toggle switch for enabling use of the flag only without the value.
+- Description: A toggle switch used to turn the option on or off.
-- Usage: Used to provide switch flags.
+- Usage: This field conditionally enables or disables the option based on its state.

 **Task variables**